 The Public Safety Department recognizes the importance of having the Olin community's assistance to effectively perform its duties.
 In an effort to encourage calls from those members of our community who would not normally contact Public Safety whenever they have complaints, concerns or information, Public Safety has installed a confidential call telephone line.
-Although the members of the Department prefer to converse with individuals, we acknowledge that some people wish to leave information anonymously.
+Although the members of the Department prefer to converse with individuals, we acknowledge that some people wish to leave information anonymously that does not require immediate response.
 To protect the identity of callers, all calls received on the confidential caller telephone line will be directed to an answering machine that does not have caller ID.
-The telephone number for this line is 781.237.8164.
+The telephone number for this line is 781-237-8164 and is not monitored 24/7.